 China estimates that it will cost up to $1 trillion annually to achieve its goals for a green economy, but the government is only capable of covering up to 15% of those costs.
 The difference in the financing, therefore, must come from the private sector.
 China has become a global testing ground for innovative concepts in green finance, and if successful, could shape standards, practices, and regulatory policies for the rest of the world.

 The Paulson Institute is supporting China’s efforts to find market-based solutions for its transition to a low carbon economy.
-From advising on the establishment of a private sector fund, to pilot projects in green insurance, and capacity building for Chinese mayors in green bonds, the Paulson Institute promotes transparent and world class standards in the green finance sector.
+From advising on the establishment of a private sector fund, to pilot projects in green insurance, the Paulson Institute promotes transparent and world class standards in the green finance sector.

 The U.S.-China Green Fund established in 2015 is one such innovation that provides financing to source US technology and deploy it in China to promote energy efficiencies.
 The Paulson Institute serves as a non-commercial advisor to the Fund.